microsoft/teams-ai/js/samples/03.adaptiveCards.a.typeAheadBot/README.md

 # Teams TypeAhead Bot

-Typeahead bot  ives an enhanced search experience with Adaptive Cards to search and select data.
+Type-Ahead bot  ives an enhanced search experience with Adaptive Cards to search and select data.

 ## To try this sample in Teams